Behavioral Geometric Supervision Aligns Video Foundation Models with Human Social Perception: Ethics Statement

-This study relied on behavioral data collected under Institutional Review Board (IRB) approval.
-All participants gave informed consent before taking part.
-Their task was straightforward: making quick “odd-one-out” choices on short clips showing everyday social interactions.
-The clips were drawn from public datasets and carried no identifying details.
-We did not record personal information.
-Participants were compensated for their time, and we built in checks to make sure responses were reliable without putting extra strain on them.
-The data are used only to align model representations, not to infer private characteristics.
-We release the dataset and code to encourage transparency and replication, and we designed the study narrowly to keep ethical risks low.
+All procedures conducted throughout this paper adhere to ethical standards.
+The behavioral data used was collected under the internal Institutional Review Board (IRB) approval.
+Informed consent was obtained from all subjects before their participation.
+The experiment itself was straightforward: they were instructed to make quick "odd-one-out" choices on 3-second video clips that showed everyday social interactions without any identifying details.
+We did not collect any personal data beyond demographic information, all of which were optional.
+We compensated the participants for their time appropriately, and made sure that their responses were reliable without putting too much strain on them.
+The data we obtained was not used to infer private characteristics on the participants, only for model-human representational alignment.
+We commit to releasing the dataset (except the actual videos due to licensing, see Appendix \S\ref{app:code}) and the code to encourage transparency and replication.